-The Yokogawa MW Driver has been designed to provide the best performance with the least amount of impact on the system's overall performance.
-While the Yokogawa MW Driver is fast, there are a couple of guidelines that can be implemented to control and optimize the application and gain maximum performance.
+The Yokogawa DXP Driver has been designed to provide the best performance with the least amount of impact on the system's overall performance.
+While the Yokogawa DXP Driver is fast, there are a couple of guidelines that can be used to control and optimize the application and gain maximum performance.

-This server refers to communications protocols like Yokogawa MW Driver as a channel.
+This server refers to communications protocols like Yokogawa DXP Ethernet Device as a channel.
 Each channel defined in the application represents a separate path of execution in the server.
 Once a channel has been defined, a series of devices must then be defined under that channel.
-Each of these devices represents a single Yokogawa MW Ethernet Device from which data will be collected.
-While this approach to defining the application will provide a high level of performance, it won't take full advantage of the Yokogawa MW Driver or the network.
+Each of these devices represents a single Ethernet device from which data will be collected.
+While this approach to defining the application will provide a high level of performance, it won't take full advantage of the Yokogawa DXP Driver or the network.
 An example of how the application may appear when configured using a single channel is shown below.

-Each device appears under a single channel.
+Each device appears under a single Yokogawa DXP Driver channel.
 In this configuration, the driver must move from one device to the next as quickly as possible to gather information at an effective rate.
-As more devices are added or more information is requested from a Device2 single device, the overall update rate begins to suffer.
+As more devices are added or more information is requested from a single device, the overall update rate begins to suffer.

-If the Yokogawa MW Driver could only define one single channel, then the example shown above would be the only option available; however, the Yokogawa MW Driver can define up to 100 channels.
+If the Yokogawa DXP Driver could only define one single channel, then the example shown above would be the only option available; however, the Yokogawa DXP Driver can define up to 100 channels.
 Using multiple channels distributes the data collection workload by simultaneously issuing multiple requests to the network.
 An example of how the same application may appear when configured using multiple channels to improve performance is shown below.

 Each device can be defined under its own channel.
 In this configuration, a single path of execution is dedicated to the task of gathering data from each device.
-If the application has fewer devices, it can be optimized exactly how it is shown here.
+If the application has fewer devices, it can be optimized in this manner.

 The performance will improve even if the application has more devices.
-While Device1 fewer devices may be ideal, the application will still benefit from additional channels.
-Although spreading the device load across all channels will still cause the server to move from device to device, it can now do so with far less devices to prom Device1 cess on a single channel.
+While fewer devices may be ideal, the application will still benefit from additional channels.
+Although spreading the device load across all channels will cause the server to move from device to device, it can now do so with far less devices to process on a single channel.

-Data Types Description
+Data Types Descriptions

 Data Type Description

 Boolean Single bit

 Byte Unsigned 8-bit value

 Word Unsigned 16-bit value

 Short Signed 16-bit value

-Long Signed 32-bit value

 Float 32-bit floating point value

-Double 64-bit floating point value

-String Null-terminated ASCII string
+Double 64-bit floating point value String Null-terminated ASCII string